Ron Fairly: Los Angeles Dodgers

 Fairly made his Major League Baseball debut with the Los Angeles Dodgers on September 9, 1958, going hitless in three at-bats in a 4-3 loss to the Philadelphia Phillies.
-The next day, Fairly collected his first career hit, a single off the Phillies' Robin Roberts.
+The next day, he collected his first career hit, a single off the Phillies' Robin Roberts.
 On September 12, Fairly hit his first career home run off Ron Kline of the Pittsburgh Pirates.
 Overall with the Dodgers, Fairly played in 15 games, hitting .283 with 2 home runs and 8 RBI.

 In 1959, Fairly was used mostly as a pinch hitter and a defensive replacement late in games, as in 118 games with Los Angeles, he had only 244 at-bats.
-During the season, he hit .238 with 4 home runs and 23 RBI, helping Los Angeles win the National League pennant and advance to the 1959 World Series.
+During the season, he hit .238 with 4 home runs and 23 RBI, helping Los Angeles win the National League (NL) pennant and advance to the 1959 World Series.
 Fairly played in all six games during the World Series, going hitless in three at-bats, as the Dodgers won the series over the Chicago White Sox.

-Fairly spent the majority of the 1960 season with the Dodgers AAA affiliate, the Spokane Indians of the Pacific Coast League, as he played in only 14 games with Los Angeles, hitting .108 with a home run and 3 RBI.
+Fairly spent the majority of the 1960 season with the Dodgers Triple-A affiliate, the Spokane Indians of the Pacific Coast League, playing in only 14 games with Los Angeles, hitting .108 with a home run and 3 RBI.

 In 1961, Fairly played in 111 games with the Dodgers, as he hit .322 with 10 home runs and 48 RBI, while spending time between the three outfield positions and first base.

 Fairly became the Dodgers' everyday first baseman during the 1962 season, as in 147 games, he hit .278 with 14 home runs and 71 RBI.

-Fairly helped the Dodgers clinch the National League pennant in 1963, as he played in 152 games, hitting .271 with 12 home runs and 77 RBI.
-In the 1963 World Series against the New York Yankees, Fairly played in all four games, however, he was credited with only one official at-bat, as he failed to register a hit, but walked three times as Los Angeles won the series.
+Fairly helped the Dodgers clinch the NL pennant in 1963, as he played in 152 games, hitting .271 with 12 home runs and 77 RBI.
+In the 1963 World Series against the New York Yankees, Fairly played in all four games, however, he was credited with only one at-bat, as he failed to register a hit, but walked three times as Los Angeles won the series.